This review is spoiler-free.

 Rocketman is the latest musical biopic to hit the big screen and with, the excellent, Bohemian Rhapsody still fresh in audiences minds, the question was could we stomach a similar movie so soon?
 The answer is YES!
 (And then some).

-Solid visuals are one thing, but a movie can lose some of it’s gloss if the story falls down.
+Solid visuals are one thing, but a movie can lose some of its gloss if the story falls down.
 Thankfully, this is not the case, as the script matches the high level of the overall production.
 Lee Hall was an outstanding choice to pen this flick, as his work on Billy Elliot, War Horse and Pride & Prejudice, speaks for itself.
-Hall is also penning the upcoming live action Cats movie, so this film should help reassure any theater fans that Cats is in good hands.
+Hall is also penning the upcoming live-action Cats movie, so this film should help reassure any theatre fans that Cats is in good hands.

 Rocketman is a spellbinding, exhilarating ride crammed full of stunning visuals, outlandish costumes and a killer soundtrack.
 The casting is perfect, with Taron Egerton the perfect fit to play Elton John.
 The film balances the drama and emotion with real heart and excitement.
 This cauldron of epicness leaves you with a feelgood, satisfying feeling as the credits begin to roll.